B.S., Villanova University

 Email: [email protected]

-Paul L. Regan is Associate Professor of Law and Associate Director of the Institute of Delaware Corporate and Business Law at Widener's Delaware campus.
-Professor Regan received a B.S. from Villanova University in 1979 and a J.D. from Temple University Law School in 1982.
+Paul L. Regan is Associate Professor of Law and Associate Director of the Institute of Delaware Corporate and Business Law at Delaware Law School Professor Regan received a B.S. from Villanova University in 1979 and a J.D. from Temple University Law School in 1982.

 Following graduation from law school, Professor Regan served as Litigation Associate, Fellheimer, Eichen & Goodman, Philadelphia, Pennsylvania, from 1982-83; Litigation Associate, Liebert, Short, Fitzpatrick & Lavin, Philadelphia, Pennsylvania, from 1983-85; and Corporate Litigation Associate, Skadden, Arps, Slate, Meagher & Flom, Wilmington, Delaware, from 1985-94.

-Professor Regan joined the faculty at Widener as Visiting Associate Professor of Law and served in that capacity from 1994-95.
+Professor Regan joined the faculty at Delaware Law School as Visiting Associate Professor of Law and served in that capacity from 1994-95.
 Since 1995, Professor Regan has served as Associate Professor of Law and was awarded tenure in 2000.
 Professor Regan is admitted to practice in New Jersey, Pennsylvania and Delaware.
-He teaches and writes in the areas of Business Organizations, Advanced Corporations, Corporate Finance, and Contracts.
-Professor Regan twice has received the Outstanding Faculty Award, as voted by the graduating classes of 2002 and 2008.
+He teaches and writes in the areas of Business Organizations, Delaware Corporation Law, Corporate Finance, and Contracts.
+Professor Regan has received the Outstanding Faculty Award three times, as voted by the graduating classes of 2002, 2008, and 2018.
 Professor Regan also has served as Director of Widener's International Law Institutes in Geneva, Switzerland (Summer 2001 and 2003) and Venice, Italy (Summer 2007 and 2014).
-Professor Regan also contributes to the annual Ruby R. Vale Interschool Corporate Moot Court Competition by regularly drafting a cutting edge Delaware corporate law problem for the competition and judging rounds of argument by various teams of competitors.
+He has presented at international conferences in Iceland and Spain, and in 2019 served as a visiting guest lecturer for law students in Braga, Portugal and A Coruna, Spain.

 My teaching provides a structured but largely unscripted space in which I am engaged with students in a way that cannot be experienced in any other context.
 There is an energy and connection that my students and I experience in that moment which transforms us all.
 Ideas are tested.
 Rules of law and policy preferences are revealed, explored and measured.
 And knowledge is advanced in spontaneous and sometimes delightfully unexpected ways.
 When I see my students’ understanding of the material take flight, I am inspired and gratified.
 For me there is just something magical about helping to open someone’s eyes to a new level of understanding and to know that they are ready to “take it from here” and grow as lawyers for the rest of their careers.